IgorR2006/IgorR2006/README.md

-# Привет, меня зовут Игорь!
+# Hi, my name is Igor!

 ---
 I like QA because of its opportunity to participate in the entire process of creating software “inside out” + and communicating with a large number of people at once.
 I am a beginner software tester, my goal is to gain commercial experience and further development in testing.